Sigma Chi: 20th century

 During the first half of the 20th century the General Fraternity expanded in many places.
-In 1899 the Fraternity adopted the flag design created by Henry V. Vinton.
+In 1899, the fraternity adopted the flag design created by Henry V. Vinton.
 In 1901 the Grand Chapter approved the Fraternity's pledge pin.
 In 1903 at the Grand Chapter in Detroit the Board of Grand Trustees was established.
 In 1922 the Alpha Beta chapter at University of California, Berkeley held the "Channingway Derby" which led to the creation of the "Sigma Chi Derby Days".
 Some of the awards created during this time include the Significant Sig Award in 1935 and the Order of Constantine in 1948.

-Coming into the beginning of the 20th century, Sigma Chi had installed a total of 74 chapters with 58 still active.
+As of the beginning of the 20th century, Sigma Chi had installed a total of 74 chapters with 58 still active.
 Having only established a centralized form of government in 1922, Sigma Chi was installing new chapters at a rate of about one chapter per year.
 On April 22, 1922, the Beta Omega chapter was installed at the University of Toronto in Toronto, Ontario thus making Sigma Chi an international fraternity.

 The Sigma Chi Foundation was created on November 9, 1939, when the Sigma Chi Endowment Foundation was incorporated in Colorado.
 This educational endowment was first discussed in 1898 by alumni who wanted to assist undergraduates financially so they could finish their undergraduate studies.